krieger1325/GCP-Portfolio/README.md

 ## About Me

 I am passionate about cloud architecture, automation, and scalable solutions.
-I love working in Linux and currently hold the following Comptia certifications:
+I love working in GCP and Linux and currently hold the following certifications: GCP ACE, Linux+, Security+, Network+, A+.
-Linux+, Security+, Network+, A+, and I am working on the GCP ACE.
 In my spare time I love being with my family, running, and watching football.

 I built this portfolio to demonstrate hands-on experience with GCP services